-Elena Gerli has 15 years of experience representing public entities.
-Her areas of expertise include zoning and land use, CEQA, ordinance drafting, general plan amendments, constitutional law, contract negotiation and drafting, marijuana regulation and control, fair housing and group home regulation, and guiding local governments through complex quality of life issues.
-Ms. Gerli regularly assists the firm’s client cities on various day-to-day needs including legal research and drafting of legal opinions; preparation of staff reports; advising planning and public works departments; document review and preparation; and contract drafting and negotiations.
+Ms. Gerli has spent her entire legal career representing public entities.
+Her areas of expertise include zoning and land use, CEQA, ordinance drafting, general plan amendments, constitutional law, contract negotiation and drafting, marijuana regulation and control, short term rentals regulation, and guiding local governments through complex quality of life issues.
 Ms. Gerli also advises her municipal clients regarding the Political Reform Act (conflicts of interest), Brown Act (public meeting laws), Public Records Act, elections laws, revenue measures and Proposition 218.

-Ms. Gerli is a First Amendment expert, having drafted a number of sign codes (before and after Reed v.
-Town of Gilbert), and addressed a variety of free speech and RLUIPA issues faced by city clients, such as rules relating to picketing, special events, and demonstrations, billboard regulations, commercial speech regulations, donations boxes, and informational kiosks in the public right-of-way, and many other issues.
+Ms. Gerli is a First Amendment expert, having drafted a number of sign codes, and addressed a variety of free speech and RLUIPA issues faced by city clients, such as rules relating to picketing, special events, and demonstrations, billboard regulations, commercial speech regulations, donations boxes, and informational kiosks in the public right-of-way, and many other issues.